Workplace Mental Health Guide

 3. Encourage Work-Life Balance and Flexible Arrangements

-Work-life balance has evolved from a nice-to-have benefit to an essential component of employee mental health.
+Work-life balance has evolved from a nice-to-have benefit to an essential component of mental wellness at work.
 Organizations that prioritize flexibility see significant improvements in employee wellbeing, productivity, and retention.

 Flexible Work Arrangements